jgndev/posts/five-core-tech-skills-2025.md

 ---
-ID: 2
+id: 2
-Date: 2025-06-02T21:30:00Z
+date: 2025-06-02T21:30:00Z
-Title: "Learn These 5 Core Tech Skills in 2025 to Skyrocket Your Career"
+title: Learn These 5 Core Tech Skills in 2025 to Skyrocket Your Career
-Author: "Jeremy Novak"
+author: Jeremy Novak
-Summary: "Learn Linux, Networking, Containers, Python, and Web Servers to excel in any tech role"
+summary: Learn Linux, Networking, Containers, Python, and Web Servers to excel in any tech role
-Slug: 5-core-tech-skills-2025
+slug: 5-core-tech-skills-2025
-Tags:
+tags:
   - skills
   - linux
   - networking
   - containers
   - python
- - "web servers"
+  - web servers
   - beginner
-Published: true
+published: true
 ---

 # Learn These 5 Core Tech Skills in 2025 to Skyrocket Your Career

-There are five core skills that are the backbone of tech.
-Linux, Networking, Containers, Python and Web Servers.

-All of these can be learned in your homelab and doing so you'll pick up skills that will set you up for success in any role you might be interested in.
+Mastering five core skills—Linux, Networking, Containers, Python, and Web Servers—will give you a rock-solid foundation for a tech career.
+These skills are the backbone of modern technology, powering everything from cloud platforms to web applications.

-The best part is you can master all of these in a super simple homelab using what you probably already have.
-Let’s break down why these skills are non-negotiable and how to get started for free in 2025.
+You can learn all of these in a homelab using hardware you likely already own, setting you up for success in roles like DevOps, Cloud, Cybersecurity, and more.
+The best part?
+You can master these skills for free with a modest time commitment—expect to spend 2–3 hours a week per skill for 3–6 months to build a solid foundation.
+Let’s break down why these skills are essential and how to get started in 2025.

 ## Why These 5 Core Skills Matter

-You might even be asking *why these specific 5 skills* and not something else like AI, Kubernetes or that new tool that everyone is talking about on popular YouTube channels.

-If you have a solid grasp on Linux, Networking, Containers, Python and Web Servers you will also have the critical fundamentals and can go confidently and easily in any direction you want.
-These skills compliment each other so well they become a superpower when used together.
+Why focus on Linux, Networking, Containers, Python, and Web Servers instead of trendier topics like AI or Kubernetes?
+These five skills provide the critical fundamentals that let you pivot confidently into any tech domain.
+Together, they form a superpower: Linux runs the systems, Networking connects them, Containers deploy applications, Python automates tasks, and Web Servers deliver services.
+For example, a DevOps engineer might use Linux to host a Docker container, Python to automate deployments, Networking to configure access, and a Web Server to serve an app—all in one project.

-You need at least a working knowledge of all five, but I recommend learning two or three to an advanced level.
+You need a working knowledge of all five, but aim to specialize in two or three based on your interests or target roles (e.g., Python and Containers for Data Engineering, Networking and Linux for Cybersecurity).
-Which two to three skills you go more in-depth with will happen either as a result of your interest in the topic or what the tech roles you are interested in prioritize.

 ## 1. Linux: The Operating System That Runs the World

-Linux powers so much of the world from servers to cloud platforms to IoT devices.
-Just about every app, service, or piece of tech that is connected to a network that you have used or heard about is running Linux or a close cousin like a BSD-Unix.

-As we will talk about soon, Containers are another core skill you need to learn and Linux is *the* platform for that.

-- **Why It Matters**: Being comfortable on a Linux machine is essential.
-The ability to go blazing fast on a Linux machine knowing exactly what is going on and what you are doing is worth the effort.
+Linux powers servers, cloud platforms, and IoT devices—nearly every networked app or service runs on Linux or a Unix-like system (e.g., BSD).

+- **Why It Matters**: Comfort with Linux is essential for most tech roles.
+Navigating and managing a Linux system efficiently is a skill that pays dividends in troubleshooting, automation, and system administration.
+- **Career Paths**: Site Reliability Engineers (SREs) and Cloud Engineers rely heavily on Linux for server management and cloud infrastructure.
-- **Get Started**: Install [Ubuntu](https://ubuntu.com) on an old laptop, virtual machine or whatever you have available and learn how to use the system for normal things.
-As you get comfortable start learning to configure and manage it.
+- **Get Started**: Install [Ubuntu](https://ubuntu.com) on an old laptop or in a virtual machine using [VirtualBox](https://www.virtualbox.org).
+Start with basic commands using [Linux Journey](https://linuxjourney.com) and progress to configuring services like SSH.
+Expect to spend 10–15 hours to get comfortable with basic navigation and file management.
+- **Tip**: Practice commands like `ls`, `cd`, and `grep` in a terminal to build confidence.

 ## 2. Networking: Connecting the World

-Networking is the tech that makes it all work.
-Linux and Networking go together so it makes sense to understand how all these servers running the world's tech connect and communicate with each other.
+Networking is the glue that connects Linux systems, containers, and web servers, enabling communication across the internet and local networks.

-- **Why It Matters**: A good grasp of Networking is required for most tech roles.
-From troubleshooting to designing elegant high-performance systems, skills in Networking will come up all the time.
+- **Why It Matters**: From troubleshooting connectivity to designing high-performance systems, networking knowledge is critical for roles like Network Administrators, Cloud Architects, and Cybersecurity Analysts.
-- **Get Started**: Use your home lab to learn how IPv4, Subnets, TCP/IP, UDP, Firewalls and DNS work.
+- **Career Paths**: Cybersecurity professionals use networking to secure systems, while DevOps engineers configure load balancers and firewalls.
+- **Get Started**: Learn IPv4, subnets, TCP/IP, UDP, firewalls, and DNS using free tools like [Wireshark](https://www.wireshark.org) for packet analysis or [Cisco Packet Tracer](https://www.netacad.com/courses/packet-tracer).
+Try [TryHackMe’s Networking Fundamentals](https://tryhackme.com/path/1) for hands-on labs.
+Plan for 15–20 hours to grasp core concepts like subnetting and DNS resolution.
+- **Tip**: Set up a simple home network to practice routing and firewall rules.

 ## 3. Containers: The Future of Software Deployment

-Containers are a technology that is made possible by features of the Linux kernel.
-We use Containers because we can share a fully working application that behaves the same everywhere, starts in a few seconds, and greatly simplifies deployment.

-- **Why It Matters**: Containers power many modern apps you probably use all time behind the scenes, possibly on a Kubernetes cluster.
+Containers, enabled by Linux kernel features, allow you to package and run applications consistently across environments, starting in seconds.

+- **Why It Matters**: Containers power modern applications, often orchestrated by tools like Kubernetes.
+They’re critical for DevOps, Cloud Engineers, and Software Developers deploying scalable apps.
+- **Career Paths**: Containers are a must for DevOps engineers and Cloud Architects working with microservices or Kubernetes.
-- **Get Started**: Install Docker Desktop or Rancher Desktop in your Homelab and learn to run *and* build containers.
+- **Get Started**: Install [Docker Desktop](https://www.docker.com/products/docker-desktop) or [Rancher Desktop](https://rancherdesktop.io) in your homelab.
+Follow [Docker’s Getting Started guide](https://docs.docker.com/get-started) to run and build containers.
+Spend 10–12 hours learning to create a simple containerized app.
+- **Tip**: Containers run on Linux, but tools like Docker Desktop enable them on Windows and macOS, bridging the gap for non-Linux users.

 ## 4. Python: The Swiss Army Knife of Programming

-Python is everywhere.
-Automation, Infrastructure as Code, Artificial Intelligence, Data Engineering, Analytics, Web Development, Package Managers, Networking tools, Cybersecurity tools, and much more.
-It is beginner-friendly yet powerful and a great place to start building cool stuff.
+Python is a versatile, beginner-friendly language used for automation, AI, data engineering, web development, and cybersecurity.

-- **Why It Matters**: Automating tasks with Python is an essential skill for many tech roles.
-Just about every job role can benefit from having Python scripting as a skill and for some roles it is a standard requirement.
+- **Why It Matters**: Python scripting is a standard skill for automating repetitive tasks, managing infrastructure, and analyzing data.
+It’s a requirement for Data Engineers and a bonus for most tech roles.
+- **Career Paths**: Data Engineers and AI developers lean heavily on Python for scripting and machine learning tasks.
-- **Get Started**: Write a simple Python script in your homelab to automate a task, like backing up files or pinging a server.
+- **Get Started**: Install Python from [python.org](https://www.python.org) and follow [freeCodeCamp’s Python Tutorial](https://www.freecodecamp.org/learn/scientific-computing-with-python).
+Write a script to automate a task, like backing up files or pinging a server.
+Allocate 15–20 hours to learn basic scripting and libraries like `os` and `requests`.
+- **Tip**: Use [Visual Studio Code](https://code.visualstudio.com) with Python extensions for a smooth coding experience.

 ## 5. Web Servers: The Heart of the Internet

-Linux runs the world because it runs the world's Web Servers, and not just obvious things like websites.
-Many services including major cloud providers are basically Linux, Networking, Containers, Software and Web Servers when distilled down to their core components.

-Understanding Web Servers well unlocks several key roles in tech including Developer, DevOps, Cybersecurity, Cloud and more.
+Web servers, often running on Linux, power websites, APIs, and cloud services.
+Understanding them unlocks roles in development and operations.

-- **Why It Matters**: Web servers are critical for network connected apps and services, and knowing how they work is a key skill.
+- **Why It Matters**: Web servers are critical for delivering network-connected apps.
+Knowledge of their configuration is key for Developers, DevOps, and Cybersecurity professionals.
+- **Career Paths**: Full-stack developers configure web servers for apps, while DevOps engineers optimize them for performance.
-- **Get Started**: Install Nginx on your homelab and start learning the different things that web servers are used for.
+- **Get Started**: Install [Nginx](https://nginx.org) on your homelab and follow [DigitalOcean’s Nginx tutorials](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-20-04) to set up a basic server.
+Spend 10–12 hours learning to host a simple webpage or API.
+- **Tip**: Experiment with reverse proxies and load balancing to understand advanced use cases.

+## Real-World Example: Building a Web App

+To see how these skills work together, imagine deploying a simple web app: Install Ubuntu on a homelab server, configure Nginx as a web server, run a Python-based app (e.g., Flask) in a Docker container, and use Networking to make it accessible on your home network.
+Write a Python script to monitor the container’s status.
+This project combines all five skills, mimicking tasks DevOps engineers perform daily.

-## What if I have a Mac or Windows PC?
+## What if I Have a Mac or Windows PC?

-You could start with a Linux Virtual Machine created with Virtual Box or install Docker Desktop or Rancher Desktop and start with running containers.
-This would cover your needs for quite a while.

-macOS is based on BSD Unix (darwin), so there is a lot that you can learn from just opening your terminal and using it as a Unix machine.
-Unix and Linux are very similar and have many of the same tools and features.
-Where macOS and Linux differ the most is package management, services and containers.
-This is the reason in a nutshell that macOS is preferred by many Software Developers, Cloud and DevOps engineers - it is a Unix machine that can run many of the popular commercial desktop applications in addition to almost all the popular open source software.
+- **Mac**: macOS is based on BSD Unix (Darwin), so you can use the terminal for Linux-like tasks.
+Install [Homebrew](https://brew.sh) for package management and Docker Desktop for containers. macOS is popular among developers and DevOps engineers because it supports Unix tools and commercial software.

-Windows is a slightly different story.
-Windows has gotten nicer to use for engineers over the recent years but the main niches are still managed enterprise desktop environment, windows-only desktop software and gaming.
-On Windows 11 you could run WSL2 (Windows Subsystem for Linux), Rancher/Docker Desktop, Virtual Box, and Visual Studio Code and get a lot of mileage out of that setup.
-If this is what you have access to today, then by all means start there.
+- **Windows**: Use [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) to run a Linux environment, paired with Docker Desktop, VirtualBox, and Visual Studio Code.
+This setup supports all five skills.
+Windows is common in enterprise environments and gaming but less so for Linux-native workflows.
+- **Tip**: Start with a Linux VM or Docker Desktop to learn containers and Linux, regardless of your OS.

-## You can learn all this for free or on a strict budget
+## You Can Learn All This for Free or on a Strict Budget

-The critical skills, software, tools and documentation that you need to learn everything we talked about in this article are all free.
-My hope is that this article made the point that these skills are foundational and will be rocket fuel for your career - and you don't need to buy anything to get started and go a long ways.

-## Need a starting point?
+All the tools and resources mentioned—Ubuntu, Docker, Nginx, Python, Wireshark—are free.
+With an old laptop or basic hardware, you can build a homelab and learn these skills without spending a dime.
+Free tutorials like Linux Journey, freeCodeCamp, and DigitalOcean guides make it accessible.

+## Common Challenges and How to Overcome Them

+- **Linux**: Permission errors (e.g., `Permission denied`) are common.
+Read error messages carefully and use `sudo` or check file permissions with `chmod`.
+- **Networking**: Misconfigured firewalls can block connections.
+Test with `ping` or `curl` and verify firewall rules.
+- **Containers**: Containers may fail to start due to missing dependencies.
+Check Docker logs with `docker logs <container-id>`.

+## Beginner Project

-Try this beginner project:
+Try this project to combine all five skills:

-- Install Ubuntu
+- Install Ubuntu in a VM or on a spare laptop.
-- Run Nginx in a Docker container
+- Run Nginx in a Docker container.
-- Write a Python script to check the status of the container
+- Write a Python script to check the container’s status (e.g., using `docker ps` via Python’s `subprocess` module).
-- Learn how to make the Nginx container reachable from another computer on your home network
+- Configure your homelab’s network to make the Nginx server reachable from another device.

 ## Tips for Learning the 5 Core Skills

-- **Start small**: Start with Linux and get comfortable with it.
-You can learn the other four in parallel with small projects since they fit together organically.
-- **Failure is where the learning happens**: Embrace things not working and learn how to fix them.
-Whenever something takes extra effort to get working understand you are probably learning a lot more than if just worked.
-- **Error messages are your friend**: Develop the discipline and skill of reading error messages and trying to understand what it is telling you.
-Hours of precious time can be saved by just reading an error message twice.
+- **Start Small**: Begin with Linux to build a foundation, then tackle Networking and Containers in parallel.
+Python and Web Servers can follow as you work on projects.
+- **Embrace Failure**: When things break, use error messages to debug.
+For example, a Docker error might point to a misconfigured port—read it twice to understand the issue.
-- **Document as you go**: Keep notes on your homelab experiments in a GitHub repo to troubleshoot and as reference material for your future projects and your portfolio.
+- **Document as You Go**: Use [Markdown](https://www.markdownguide.org) in a GitHub repo to track experiments.
+Tools like [Obsidian](https://obsidian.md) or [Notion](https://www.notion.so) are great for notes.
+- **Learning Order**: Spend 1–2 months on Linux basics, then split time between Networking (1 month), Containers (1 month), Python (1–2 months), and Web Servers (1 month) for a balanced 6-month plan.

 ## Conclusion

-Learning Linux, Networking, Containers, Python, and Web Servers in your homelab is your ticket to a successful tech career in 2025.
-These core skills open doors to many tech roles including Cloud, DevOps, AI, Cybersecurity, Development and more - and it is free.
+Learning Linux, Networking, Containers, Python, and Web Servers in your homelab is your ticket to a thriving tech career in 2025.
+These skills open doors to roles like DevOps Engineer, Cloud Architect, Data Engineer, and Cybersecurity Analyst—all for free.
+Ready to start?
+Install Ubuntu, spin up a Docker container, and join communities like [r/homelab](https://www.reddit.com/r/homelab) or [Docker’s Community Slack](https://www.docker.com/community) to share your progress.
+Document your journey on GitHub to build a portfolio that showcases your skills to employers.

-Ready to get started?
-Grab an old laptop, install Ubuntu, and try running a Docker container today.